 The parking lot from Barton swimming hole is located close to the entrance of the park and it has quite a decent size.

 For the parking space to the pools, there is a short walk and there is no steep climb but a smooth alley.

 Barton Springs Salamander

 Extremely rare to spot, the Barton Springs Salamander lives in Barton Springs pool in Austin Texas.

-Most of us will visit the pool and will not see these creatures, but this doesn’t mean that it doesn’t exist.
+Most of us will visit the pool and not see these creatures, but this doesn’t mean it doesn’t exist.

 This is the only place in the world where this specie of salamander lives, and we need to protect their habitat.

 Hotels and rentals

-With Austin city located a short drive from Barton Springs, there are plenty of accommodation options to choose from.
+With Austin city located a short drive from Barton Springs, there are a lot of places to spend your night.